SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    </ Line 1
    </ Line 2

-Raw string literals can also be multiline string literals.
+String literals created using enhanced delimiters can also be multiline string literals.
-You can use raw string literals to include the text ``"""`` in a multiline string, overriding the default behavior that ends the literal.
+You can use enhanced delimiters to include the text ``"""`` in a multiline string, overriding the default behavior that ends the literal.
 For example:

-.. testcode:: raw-string-literals
+.. testcode:: enhanced-string-delimeters

    -> let threeMoreDoubleQuotationMarks = #"""
       Here are three more double quotes: """